Your Garden’s Design Can Impact Your Wellness. Here’s How to Optimize Your Yard for Healing.

 The basics of holistic design boil down to the ideology of “complete system thinking,” where the practice of integrating rather than segregating elements within the garden creates a balanced ecosystem.
 Here, the Benner team began the process by harmonizing the landscape style with the architecture of the house and then started to fold in inspiration from the surroundings.

-The team wanted this home to evoke the nostalgia of summers spent in New England and integrated a unique plant palette in white blooms such as Abutilon ‘Alpha Centauri,’ Kimono May Snow Azalea, Lagerstroemia ‘Acoma,’ and Camellia japonica ‘Purity,’ which offer a rolling wave of blooms throughout the season—proving the summer perennial gardens of Nantucket and Maine can be reimagined here in the West with just as much romance and the additive benefits of intermixing sustainable practices and plantings.
+The team wanted this home to evoke the nostalgia of summers spent in New England and integrated a unique plant palette in white such as Abutilon ‘Alpha Centauri,’ Kimono May Snow Azalea, Lagerstroemia ‘Acoma,’ and Camellia japonica ‘Purity,’ which offer a rolling wave of white blooms throughout the season—proving the summer perennial gardens of Nantucket and Maine can be reimagined here in the West with just as much romance and the additive benefits of intermixing sustainable practices and plantings.

 Beneficial Beauty

 The Benner team is known for following regenerative and sustainable gardening practices in every project by using a diverse and local plant palette that not only supports pollinators but also is naturally drought-tolerant.
 While the homeowners wanted an abundant flower garden, there is also a dedication to rewilding the surrounding area using native plants.
-California Sycamores, Ceanothus ‘Yankee Point,’ and Coffeeberry grace a wooded slope, while a variety of fruit trees on the back slope and raised planter boxes in the organic vegetable garden entice plenty of pollinators for a healthy, robust garden.
+California sycamores, Ceanothus ‘Yankee Point,’ and coffeeberry grace a wooded slope, while a variety of fruit trees on the back slope and raised planter boxes in the organic vegetable garden entice plenty of pollinators for a healthy, robust garden.

 Zen Zones